tpetricek/cv/data/teaching.md

   - institution: The Alan Turing Institute
   - range: 2019
   - start: 2019
   - label: Program change tracking with applications in AI research.
+Now  at *University of Cambridge*.
+  - label-long: Program change tracking with applications in AI research.
 Now Early Career Advanced Fellow, Institute of Computing for Climate Science, *University of Cambridge*.

 * Joel Jakubovic